shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-a-dex-with-avalanche.md

 "Migrations" -- Returned error: authentication needed: password or unlock.
 ```

-## UI interaction with Smart Contract
+## UI interaction with smart contracts

 To interact with the contract, we will create a React app using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).